Devon County Council: Graphic symbols

 There was no established coat of arms for the county until 1926: the arms of the City of Exeter were often used to represent Devon, for instance in the badge of the Devonshire Regiment.
 During the formation of a county council by the Local Government Act 1888, adoption of a common seal was required.
 The seal contained three shields depicting the arms of Exeter along with those of the first chairman and vice-chairman of the council (Lord Clinton and the Earl of Morley).

 On 11 October 1926, the county council received a grant of arms from the College of Arms.
 The main part of the shield displays a red crowned lion on a silver field, the arms of Richard Plantagenet, Earl of Cornwall.
 The chief or upper portion of the shield depicts an ancient ship on waves, for Devon's seafaring traditions.
 The Latin motto adopted was Auxilio Divino ("by divine aid"), that of Sir Francis Drake.
-The 1926 grant was of arms alone.
+The 1926 grant was of escutcheon (shield) alone.
 On 6 March 1962 a further grant of crest and supporters was obtained.
 The crest is the head of a Dartmoor Pony rising from a "Naval Crown".
 This distinctive form of crown is formed from the sails and sterns of ships, and is associated with the Royal Navy.
 The supporters are a Devon bull and a sea lion.

 The County Council adopted a 'ship silhouette' logo after the 1974 reorganisation, adapted from the ship emblem on the coat of arms, but following the loss in 1998 of Plymouth and Torbay re-adopted the coat of arms.
 In April 2006 the council unveiled a new logo which was to be used in most everyday applications, though the coat of arms will continue to be used for "various civic purposes".

 In 2002, the BBC Devon website held a poll in response to a discussion for a flag of Devon.
 Ryan Sealey's winning design of green, white, and black was raised outside County Hall in 2006 to celebrate Local Democracy Week and is endorsed by Devon County Council.